 There are also plenty of good local schools for parents to choose from, depending on their children's ages and whether they want them to receive a private or public education.
 While there aren't any schools teaching a foreign curriculum in Manchester, there are a few schools that offer the globally respected International Baccalaureate.

 Expat families in Manchester report a good quality of life, and those with wanderlust are sure to enjoy the city's close proximity to Europe, just a short hop away by flight.
 Still, even those who rarely leave Manchester will never run out of family-friendly things to do in this exciting city, from exploring its many cultural and historical attractions to attending the city's ever-changing mix of entertainment and sporting events.

 Climate in Manchester

-Manchester has a temperate maritime climate, with milder weather than other parts of the UK.
-Summers are warm and winters are cool, with temperatures hovering around 42ºF (6ºC) in the colder months and 68ºF (20ºC) in the warmer months.
+Manchester has a temperate maritime climate.
+Summers are warm and winters are cool, with temperatures hovering around 42ºF (6ºC) in the colder months and 68ºF (20ºC) in the warmer summer months.
 Rain is common throughout the year in Manchester, while snowfall is likely on the hills surrounding the city.

 With many job opportunities, good healthcare, public transport and schooling options, Manchester has many drawcards for expats.
 The lifestyle on offer in the city is versatile and every type of expat will find entertainment options to suit their interests.
 It is Manchester's high quality of life that entices expats and keeps them in the city far longer than initially intended.